Knuckle boom training in Alberta and Saskatchewan

 Crane Stability and Setup

-• Outrigger deployment
+• Outrigger or stabilizer deployment

 • Ground conditions

-• Cribbing awareness
+• Cribbing and blocking awareness

-• Load radius considerations
+• Load radius

 Safe Crane Operation

-• Boom functions and configuration
+• Boom movement and configuration

 • Load movement awareness

-Load Chart Awareness
+Load Chart and Capacity Awareness

 • Working radius

-• Boom configuration effects
+• Crane configuration effects

-• Practical load chart exercises
+• Practical load chart or capacity chart exercises

-• Structural inspection items
+• Visual inspection items

 • Hydraulic system checks